 Remo File Recovery tool is a robust data recovery tool that is rigorously tested under hundreds of real-time data loss scenarios to help Windows users to recover files from any version of Windows OS as well as any external storage device.

-The tool is built with powerful file identifiers that are designed to find and identify more than 500 types of files.
+The tool is built with powerful file identifiers designed to find and identify more than 500 types of files.

-Click on the download button now and start recovering files from the folder or the drive which is showing the error code 0x80070570 the file or directory is corrupted and is unreadable.
+Click on the download button now and start recovering files from the folder or the drive showing the error code 0x80070570 the file or directory is corrupted and is unreadable.

-Step 1: Download and Install Remo Recover, on your Windows system.
+Step 1: Download and Install Remo on your Windows system.

 Step 2: Launch the software and connect the external storage device, which was getting error prompts or has gotten corrupt.

-Step 3: From the main screen, find and select the drive, if you didn’t find the drive.
+Step 3: Find and select the drive from the main screen if you didn’t.
 Click on Can’t find the drive option.
 Select the connected drive and hit the Scan button.

 Step 4: Click on the Dynamic Recovery View to have a quick look at the files that the tool has recovered.